 RECSM Winter School - February 16-18

-The third edition of RECSM Winter Methods School (February 16-18, 2022) is comprised of course.
+The third edition of RECSM Winter Methods School (February 16-18, 2022) is comprised of one course.
 This online course lasts for three days, with four-hour long lectures per day.

 The course is open to academics (students, professors, individuals employed by colleges and universities, and other institutions of higher education) and non-academics (consultants and other practitioners from the private sector or national and international organizations).